Elka74100/react-native-project/README.md

 # About the project
-It is a simple "article posting" project
+It is an app which contains a :
+- simple "article posting" functionality
+- counter
+- fetch with access token
+- map
+- geolocalization functionality

 # Built with
 - React Native